A question for the ages – where is the lagomorphic philosophy simulator we deserve?

 … Despite all of this, so much of human activity is tied into the mundane daily activities and tasks that we all endure, or in jobs, hobbies or other forms of human labour.
 So much of these activities have never been the basis of a game, or even part of a game.
 Likewise many popular myths, fairy tales, urban legends, or other popular media have yet to be adapted in ludic form.

 In aid of this I’ve created a highly, non-exhaustive, dynamic list of rhetorical shower-thoughts, of video games that are yet to be made.
 Consider this one big lacuna of game design, of overlooked ideas and unexplored possibilities that would seem like obvious commissions for other creative media.

 Some of these gaps may suggest obvious theories as to why they have not been made into games, and indeed the absence of these games do not in themselves necessarily imply a game should be made with this ellipsis as its core concept or mechanic, but simply invites the reader to consider these unexplored possibilities.

 Caveat I: I am only including games that feature these aspects in some form of gameplay, not merely a narrative or conceptual conceit that is not in some way ‘played’ with some depth and variety of mechanics and elements.

-Caveat II: I highly suspect I have made some mistakes.
+Caveat II: I highly suspect I myself have made some obvious omissions.
 Please submit any objections, counter claims or additions to the list in the comments below.
 Feedback is highly welcome.

-Isn’t it weird how there’s are no games…
+Isn’t it weird how there are no games…

 … about bird watching or being an ornithologist?